Geraldo Perdomo Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 20th in the league.
+- The Red Sox pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Red Sox's 4.76 team ERA ranks 25th among all MLB pitching staffs.
+- The Red Sox have a 4.69 team ERA that ranks 24th among all league pitching staffs.

-- Red Sox pitchers combine to give up the fourth-most home runs in baseball (72 total, 1.4 per game).
+- Red Sox pitchers combine to allow the fourth-most home runs in baseball (73 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.